Keishla He: Biography

 In 2020, she started posting Spanish-language videos on TikTok.
 She was inspired to speak out against the xenophobia and racism related to the COVID-19 pandemic.
-Her posts garnered additional views, in part, due to surprise by people of her Spanish fluency.
+Her posts garnered additional views, in part, due to viewers' being surprised by her Spanish fluency.
 She began focusing her content on her identity as a person of Asian descent in Puerto Rico.
 By August 2020, she had 52.7 thousand followers on TikTok.
 This increased to 1.8 million by May 2022.